 - Surrounding market: All products which are technically different from the product/service concerned but which meet the same consumer needs;

-- Generic market: all products of a different nature from the product/service concerned but which meet the same consumer needs;
+- Generic market: All products of a different nature from the product/service concerned but that meet the same consumer needs;

 - Support market: All products that are complementary to the product/service being studied and which are essential for its purchase.

 The Typical B2B Ecosystem in a Market Economy

-In the broader sense of the term, market corresponds to all the players that can influence the sales of a service or product (systemic approach).
+In the broader sense of the term, the market corresponds to all the players that can influence the sales of a service or product (systemic approach).

 This is particularly true of business-to-business, where markets are often described as ‘ecosystems’.
 A term referring to a complex system in which many elements interact and self-influence in an interlocking way.
 In the manner described by Joël de Rosnay in his Macroscope opus (1975).

 In the same way, it is possible to envisage that a business-to-business market is far from being limited to simple supply and demand, with recommendations being much more developed in B2B than B2C.
-To an extent, they even make up the essence of certain lines of businesses (e.g. architects who recommend materials to building contractors on behalf of their clients.)
+To an extent, they even make up the essence of certain lines of businesses (e.g. architects who recommend materials to build contractors on behalf of their clients).

 For companies whose business is directly linked to the Internet (such as digital advertising and e-commerce), many online tools are available to help them analyse their market.
 Thus, it is relatively easy and quick for them to identify search trends on search engines such as Google.
 To analyse search frequencies, to identify the most relevant geographical areas or to identify competitors positioned on the same keywords or expressions.

 A market can be analysed in two ways: from the demand side or the supply side.

 The demand for a product or service comes from different areas: consumers, recommendations, family and friends and consumer associations.
-Consumers (users) are those who have the most influence on sales.
+Consumers or users are those who have the most influence on sales.
 Prescribers have the role of advice and recommendation.
 The buyer’s entourage and consumer associations also have an influence.

 Potential demand is defined as the total consumption (quantities purchased) of a good/service.